1981 Australian Sports Sedan Championship

 The 1981 Australian Sports Sedan Championship was an Australian motor racing competition for Group B Sports Sedans.

 It was sanctioned by the Confederation of Australian Motor Sport and was the sixth Australian Sports Sedan Championship.

-Reigning champion Tony Edmonson, won his second consequtive title in the Don Elliot-owned Alfa Romeo Alfetta GTV, this time fitted with an ex-Formula 5000 5.0L Chevrolet V8 engine instead of the Repco Holden V8 used in 1980.
+Reigning champion Tony Edmonson, won his second consequtive title in the Don Elliot-owned Alfa Romeo Alfetta GTV, this time fitted with an ex-Formula 5000 5.0 L Chevrolet V8 engine instead of the Repco Holden V8 used in 1980.
 His closest competition came from the 6.0 litre Chevrolet Monza of Adelaide's John Briggs, who finished second, with Sydney's Phil Ward third in his Penthouse sponsored Holden Monaro HQ.
 Both the Alfa Romeo and the Chevrolet were built by Adelaide-based K&A Engineering.

 The championship was the last for Australian driver / businessman Bob Jane, who drove his Pat Purcell-built Chevrolet Monza to equal ninth in the series.
 Jane, who had won the Bathurst 500 on four occasions in the 1960s and had also won four Australian Touring Car Championships, retired from driving at the end of 1981 due to an ongoing back injury.

 The Sports Sedan Championship was discontinued with the introduction of the Australian GT Championship in 1982.
 Some Sports Sedans were converted to GT specifications and others competed in the new championship with the GT cars.
 The GT Championship itself lasted only until 1985 before also being disbanded.
 Although there would be minor Sports Sedan series contested in various Australian states, the Australian Sports Sedan Championship itself would not return to the Australian calendar until 1991.